 Once new salespeople are on board, it’s in everyone’s best interest to get them on task—as soon as possible.
 The name of the game is sales force productivity, and the quicker you can train and aim new reps, the better.
 Want to introduce your company culture and vision in ten minutes?
 Use video.
 Is your office downtown on the eighth floor?
 Walk new hires through parking and accessing the office with a video.
 Want to overview company policies without boring new hires to sleep?
 Again, video to the rescue.

 Clearly, video is playing a central role at the front end—getting new sales reps introduced to the company and streamlining their training.
 But savvy sales teams are also finding ways to leverage video at other points within the sales cycle.

-While you can use research papers, white papers and the like to capture prospects’ contact info, video’s sophisticated tracking options mean you can look a lot deeper.
-“Videos allow you to look deeper to monitor not only WHO is viewing your content, but also WHAT they’ve watched and WHERE and WHEN they saw it.”
+While you can use research papers, white papers, and the like to capture prospects’ contact info, video’s sophisticated tracking options mean you can look a lot deeper.
+The how is important.
+“Videos allow you to look deeper to monitor not only who is viewing your content, but also what they’ve watched and where and when they saw it.

-Depending on the content of the video, it can take the pressure off of the sales rep, provide a nice change of pace during a presentation, and showcase your product or service in a way talking and physical demonstration simple can’t.
+Depending on the content of the video, it can take the pressure off of the sales rep, provide a nice change of pace during a presentation, and showcase your product or service.
+Often video communicates in a way talking and physical demonstration simply can’t.

 Love the idea of using video during sales presentations?

 Learn how Loop can power up your presentations.Learn more now!